 Northern Ireland Game of Thrones Tour Options

-This is the tour that I took that introduced me to some of these marvelous locations, like the Fullerton Arms Restaurant which any fan should definitely stop at!
+This is the tour that I took that introduced me to some of these amazing locations, like the Fullerton Arms Restaurant, which any fan should definitely stop at!

 But, I mean, I still am not sure of all the context and everything, and it was still cool to stand in the same place as Arya Stark.